30 Days Free Return

 Ein langhaariger Hund hält sein Gesicht gegen den Wind

-Most dogs, with the exception of an ancient Peruvian breed and a breed native to Mexico, have a coat that covers their entire body.
-Just as we humans change our clothes regularly, most dogs also need to change their coats.
-A a general rule, twice a year you will need to have not only a broom and vacuum cleaner handy, but also a comb, brush or even a trimmer.
-Read here how you can help and support your dog during the shedding process.
+Most dogs, except for a few ancient breeds from Peru and Mexico, have a full coat covering their bodies.
+Just like humans change clothes regularly, dogs need to change their coats too.
+You'll need to have a broom, vacuum cleaner, comb, brush, or even a trimmer handy twice a year.
+Here’s how you can help your dog during the shedding process.

 The coat

-In dogs, we distinguish between topcoat and undercoat.
-Although each individual hair is as light as a feather, the amount of hair makes a difference: For short-haired dogs that have no undercoat, we reckon on four grams of hair per kilo of body weight; for long-haired dogs with a dense undercoat, we reckon on 35 grams of hair per kilo of body weight.
-Therefore, a whippet weighing ten kilos has a coat weighing just 40 grams on its body, while a golden retriever weighing 35 kilos is carrying around one kilo of fur.
+Dogs have both a topcoat and an undercoat.
+Although each hair is light, the overall amount makes a difference.
+For short-haired dogs without an undercoat, it’s about four grams of hair per kilo of body weight; for long-haired dogs with a dense undercoat, it’s about 35 grams per kilo.
+For instance, a ten-kilo whippet has a coat weighing 40 grams, while a 35-kilo golden retriever carries around one kilo of fur.

 Why and how often do dogs shed their coats?